Hua Medicine Announces 2025 Interim Results

 - A real-world study (BLOOM) involving 80 centers and 2,000 patients with Type 2 diabetes conducted in China further demonstrated the broad applicability and safety of dorzagliatin.

-- A registration application has been submitted in Hong Kong for Dorzagliatin 75mg (brand name: MYHOMSIS'), aiming to extend its presence across Greater China and Southeast Asia.
+- A registration application has been submitted in Hong Kong for Dorzagliatin 75mg (brand name: MYHOMSIS®, ???TM), aiming to extend its presence across Greater China and Southeast Asia.

 - Gross profit margin improved significantly, as production scale and operational efficiency continued to be optimized.